h4ck3rm1k3/db-docs/index.md

-`upper.io/db` is *not* a tyrannical ORM: it does not impose any restrictions or conventions on how structures should be written nor provides automatic table creation, migrations, index management or any additional magic; it just abstracts the most common operations so you're free to focus on the complex stuff rather on how the data is stored and retrieved.
+`upper.io/db` is *not* a tyrannical ORM: it does not impose any restrictions or conventions on how structures should be written nor provides automatic table creation, migrations, index management or any additional magic; it just abstracts the most common operations on databases so you're free to focus on designing the complex tasks rather on how the data is stored and retrieved.
 Whenever you need to do some complicated database query **you'll have to do it by hand**, so having a good understanding of the database you're working on is essential.

-This is the documentation site of `upper.io/db`, you may also find useful information in the [source code repository][7] at [github][7].
+This is the documentation site of `upper.io/db`, if you're looking for the [source code repository][7] you may find it at [github][7].

 ## Required software

 The `upper.io/db` package depends on the [Go compiler and tools][4].
 [Version 1.1+][5] is preferred since the underlying `mgo` driver for the `mongo` adapter depends on a method (`reflect.Value.Convert()`) introduced in go1.1.
-However, using a lower Go version (down to go1.0.1) could still be possible with other adapters.
+However, using a previous [Go][2] version (down to go1.0.1) could still be possible with other adapters.

 In order to use `go get` to fetch and install [Go][4] packages, you'll also need the [git][3] version control system.
 Please refer to the [git][3] project